-Background: Atopic dermatitis (AD) is a chronic, inflammatory, and severely Pruritus cutaneous disease with an immunologic base.
-The most common treatments are topical steroids including many adverse side effects.
-Vitamin D can adjust the immune system, therefore, we investigated the effects of vitamin D on the abundance of Treg cells in AD patients.
+Background: Atopic dermatitis (AD) is a chronic, inflammatory, and severely Pruritus cutaneous disease that has an immunologic base.
+The most common treatments are topical steroids, which bring many adverse side effects.
+Vitamin D can adjust the immune system; therefore, in this study, we investigated the effect of vitamin D on the abundance of Treg cells in AD patients.

-Methods: In this interventional study, 40 subjects who completed the intervention were included; 20 AD patients(experimental group) and 20 healthy subjects(control group), the ones whose vitamin D levels is less than 30 ng/ml assigned to receive vitamin D(1000 IU) daily for 2 months.
-The severity of AD was evaluated based on SCORAD (Scoring Atopic Dermatitis) and the amount of CD4+CD25+Foxp3+Treg cells were assessed by Flow cytometry.
+Methods: In this interventional study, 40 subjects who completed the intervention were enrolled, including 20 AD patients (as the experimental group) and 20 healthy subjects (as the control group).
+Accordingly, the subjects whose vitamin D levels was less than 30 ng/ml were assigned to receive vitamin D (1000 IU) daily for a 2-month duration.
+The severity of AD was evaluated based on SCORAD (Scoring Atopic Dermatitis) and the amount of CD4+CD25+Foxp3+Treg cells was also assessed using Flow cytometry.

-Results: Average serum levels of vitamin D before the treatment in experimental (14/90±4/5) and control group (15/95±5/0) was lower after the treatment (experimental 24/60±5/2 and control group 23/60±7/3) (P<0.001).
-There was a significant difference in the average score of SCORAD after vitamin D intervention (P<0.001).
-The amount of Treg cells increased significantly in experimental group (P=0.002, Diff=0.35) after the intervention.
+Results: Average serum level of vitamin D before performing the treatment in the experimental (14/90±4/5) and control groups (15/95±5/0) was lower than that of after the treatment (experimental group 24/60±5/2 and control group 23/60±7/3) (P<0.001).
+As well, there was a significant difference between the average scores of SCORAD after the vitamin D intervention (P<0.001).
+The amount of Treg cells significantly increased in the experimental group (P=0.002, Diff=0.35) after performing the intervention.

-Conclusion: Vitamin D can be adjusted as an effective complementary therapy alongside conventional medicines, by modulating the immune system.
+Conclusion: it was found that besides conventional medicines, Vitamin D can be adjusted as an effective complementary therapy by modulating the immune system.

 Introduction

-Atopic dermatitis (AD) is a chronic, refractory, inflammatory, and severely pruritic cutaneous disease which is common among children although it can occur to adults at times, it is often accompanied by elevated IgE levels and personal or family atopic history.
-[1, 2] Almost 5-20% percent of children suffer from AD [3, 4] and about 40-60% of them continue to become an adult form of AD [5].
-In most patients, it starts before 5 years old and a scant precedence in females [6, 7].
-The disease can be seen in any race and geographical area but the prevalence in urban parts and developed countries is higher especially in west [8, 9].
+Atopic dermatitis (AD) is a chronic, refractory, inflammatory, and severely pruritic cutaneous disease, which is common among children.
+However, it can also occur among adults at any time, and it is often accompanied with the elevated IgE levels and personal or family atopic history.
+[1, 2] Almost 5-20% percent of children suffer from AD [3, 4].
+Of whom about 40-60% become an adult form of AD [5].
+In most of these patients, the disease starts before the age of 5 years old and a scant precedence in females [6, 7].
+The disease can be seen in any race and geographical area, but its prevalence rate in urban parts and developed countries, especially in west, is higher [8, 9].